aaronashby/aaronashby/README.md

 ## 👀 What I'm Doing
 - **🔭 Currently working on**
-  - Building AI-powered applications in the Edtech space
+  - Building a production AI application for a private company (repo private)
-  - A full-stack project integrating LLMs with modern web frameworks
+  - An recommendation agent that uses First-Choice Hill Climbing and CSPs to plan trips

 - **🌱 Currently learning**
-  - Advanced object-oriented design patterns
+  - Data structures and algorithms
-  - ML, reinforcement learning, and NLP
+  - AI fundamentals (reinforcement learning, search algorithms, Markov Decision Processes, etc.)

 - **💼 Looking for**
   - Summer/Fall 2026 co-op and internship opportunities in software engineering or AI/ML